 - You can seek damages from other parties as long as you share no more than 50 percent of the blame.

 - Your damages will be reduced by the degree to which you share fault.

-So, you can recover some compensation for your injuries as long as you’re not primarily responsible for your accident.
+So, you can recover some compensation for your car accident injuries as long as you’re not primarily responsible for your accident.

 Here’s an example.
 Let’s say you allocated 40 percent of the blame for your car accident in Fort Worth.
 Two other parties – a car manufacturer and another driver – are each assigned 30 percent of the blame.
 Since your share of responsibility is less than 50 percent, you’re permitted to seek damages from the other parties.
 However, your financial award will be capped at 60 percent to reflect your role in the accident.

 It’s important to note that sharing fault can also open you up to liability for damages sustained by other parties in the accident.
-So, it’s often critical to work with a personal injury lawyer who has extensive experience handling these types of complicated cases.
-Call Stephens Law Firm, PLLC, to set up a free consultation and learn a little bit more about how we can fight to protect you after your Fort Worth crash.
+So, it’s often critical to work with a personal injury lawyer near you who has extensive experience handling these types of complicated cases.
+Call Jason Stephens to set up a free consultation and learn a little bit more about how he can fight to protect you after your Fort Worth crash.

 We Handle All Car Accident Cases in Fort Worth

-When you get hurt in a car accident in Fort Worth, the legal team at Stephens Law Firm, PLLC will be there to help you in any way that we can.
-Call us to schedule an appointment to discuss your case if you or someone you love has suffered injuries including:
+When you get hurt in a car accident in Fort Worth, Stephens Law Firm, PLLC will be there to help you in any way possible.
+This firm understands that car accident injuries may not manifest immediately after the crash.
+Call to schedule an appointment to discuss your case if you or someone you love has suffered injuries including:

 - Brain injury

 - Chest injury